 Title: Sept.
 4-2018 – Setting Up Your YouTube Channel

 Summary: What to consider beforehand: keeping it simple, deciding who the video viewer will be, what will the channel be about?
 What topics?
 Ensuring there is great sound.
 Recording and posting consistently.
 Must overcome being nervous by JUST DOING IT.
 Nobody is expecting perfection or great production so long as something is of interest.
 Many different ways to make use of YouTube – conversations, demos, interviews, education, telling stories.

 Title: August 28-2018 – How to Create a Great About Me Page

 Summary: What is the purpose of the About Me Page?
 To generate trust and to start a relationship with your target viewer.
 It should give the viewer a sense of who you are and why you are doing what you do.
 It should contain a clear, face on picture of yourself.
-Usually it should tell your story in first person.
-Here are the main section on mine: Here’s my story, How I got into this work, What inspires me, What I believe, Educational Experiences, My leisure time joys.
+Usually, it should tell your story in first person.
+Here is the main section on mine: Here’s my story, How I got into this work, What inspires me, What I believe, Educational Experiences, My leisure time joys.
 Write as though you are speaking – be yourself.
 Consider putting a video giving this information verbally so that the visitor gets the sense of your personality.

 Title: August 21-2018 – Managing Several Niches

 Summary: What are the key considerations when deciding to take on more than Niche?
 That it takes a good six months to get a website fully functional.
 Know that it takes the better part of half a day to create one blog post – although you get better at it as time goes on.
 It is possible to create one overview niche like “Cellular Health” and have a couple of sub-niches so long as they are related.
 Time management is critical.
 Check out Jay’s MindMap that outlines the steps that every blog post should follow.